Hugh Henshall: Waterways engineering

 In December 1787, along with two other engineers, he investigated flooding on the Mersey and Irwell Navigation and noted that the navigable depth at Hollins Ferry was 2 feet to 2 feet 9 inches, whereas it had been 1 foot 8 inches sixteen years previously.

-In 1790 he was asked to survey the route of the proposed Manchester Bolton & Bury Canal.
+In 1790 he was asked to survey the route of the proposed Manchester, Bolton and Bury Canall.
 He produced a written report which helped assuage the fears of local mill owners, worried that the new canal would harm their water supply.
 He was a member of the committee to the canal, and a subscriber to the scheme, making an initial investment of £1,000 in shares.
 He also helped engage contractors during construction of the canal.

 In 1792 Henshall was asked to re-survey Josiah Clowes's plans for the route of the Herefordshire and Gloucestershire Canal, and recommended a diversion to Newent, where there were minor coalfields.
 The following year, along with Charles McNiven, he returned to the Mersey and Irwell navigation to perform a survey.
 He reported that if the locks and cuts were kept in good order and the millers prevented from lowering the water level that the navigation could be more successful and more reliable.

 Henshall and Thomas Dadford, Jr. (another pupil of James Brindley) surveyed the line of the Monmouthshire & Brecon Canal for a tramroad from Llan-march Coal and Mine Works to the Clydach ironworks.
 Henshall also worked for William Jessop while he was advising on the line of the Grand Western Canal.
 In 1795 Henshall completed the survey of the Caldon Canal.